Overbryd/euruko2011_website/_posts/2011-02-10-list-of-amazing-supporters.md

 A Big “Thank You”

-Supporter tickets are almost sold out now.
+Supporter tickets are sold out now.
 So we would like to take a moment and say thank you to the following people and companies for supporting EuRuKo 2011:

 * [SponsorPay](http://sponsorpay.com)
 * [ProRuby](http://www.prorubyteam.com/)